 Yesterday, I wrote a post about 10 recipes to use up leftover steak.
 One of the recipes that I was seriously considering was beef fried rice.
-I’m going to be away at the Natural Products Expo East Thursday and Friday, and I was thinking about prepping all the ingredients for the recipe for my family to cook up tomorrow evening when I’m away.
 Then this morning, news of arsenic levels in rice hits the news, and I’m wondering if that’s such a great idea.

 ABC News is reporting that Consumer Reports found “worrisome levels” of arsenic in rice and products that contain rice.
 Their findings concluded that “rice eaten just once a day can drive arsenic levels in the human body up 44 percent.
 Rice eaten twice a day can lead to a 70 percent increase in arsenic.”